unisonweb/unison/docs/language-server.markdown

   }
 ```

-For [lspconfig](https://github.com/neovim/nvim-lspconfig) with optional autocomplete [nvim-cmp](https://github.com/hrsh7th/nvim-cmp),
+For [lspconfig](https://github.com/neovim/nvim-lspconfig) with optional autocomplete [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) for LSP
-you can use the following setup function(s):
+[cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp), you can use the following setup function(s):

 ```lua
 -- This function is for configuring a buffer when an LSP is attached